Nicolae Constantin Batzaria: Legacy

-Renewed interest in Batzaria's work followed the 1989 Revolution, which signified the communist regime's end.
-His work was integrated into new reviews produced by literary historians, and awarded a sizable entry in the 2004 Dicționar General al Literaturii Române ("The General Dictionary of Romanian Literature").
+Soon after the 1989 Revolution, which signified the communist regime's end, a magazine called Universul Copiilor was launched by Elena Mănescu, whose own son had been killed during the events.
+Renewed interest in Batzaria's work came at this stage.
+It was integrated into new reviews produced by literary historians, and awarded a sizable entry in the 2004 Dicționar General al Literaturii Române ("The General Dictionary of Romanian Literature").
 The character of this inclusion produced some controversy: taking Batzaria's entry as a study case, critics argued that the book gave too much exposure to marginal authors, at the detriment of writers from the Optzeciști generation (whose respective articles were comparatively shorter).
 The period saw a number of reprints from his work, including the Haplea comics and a 2003 reissue of his Haplea la București ("Haplea in Bucharest"), nominated for an annual prize in children's fiction.
-Fragments of his writings, alongside those of George Murnu, Hristu Cândroveanu and Teohar Mihadaș, were included in the Romanian Academy's standard textbook for learning Aromanian (Manual de aromână-Carti trâ învițari armâneaști, edited by Matilda Caragiu Marioțeanu and printed in 2006).
+Fragments of his writings, alongside those of Cândroveanu, George Murnu, and Teohar Mihadaș, were included in the Romanian Academy's standard textbook for learning Aromanian (Manual de aromână-Carti trâ învițari armâneaști, edited by Matilda Caragiu Marioțeanu and printed in 2006).
+On April 10, 2016, the Trâ Armânami Association of French Aromanians formally inaugurated the N. C. Batzaria Aromanian Library (Vivliutikeia Armãneascã N. C. Batzaria) in Paris, France.
+It was firstly founded in 2015 by Nicolas Trifon and Niculaki Caracota.
+Haplea continued to appear in comic strips: in 2019, Viorel Pârligras was reusing the character in strips published by a Craiova newspaper.

-Batzaria was survived by a daughter, Rodica, who died ca. 1968.
-She had spent much of her life abroad, and was for a while married to painter Nicolae Dărăscu.
+The writer was survived by daughter Florica (sometimes credited as "Rodica") who died in November 1968.
+As a child, she was present when Batzaria visited Brașov in 1913.
+She spent much of her life abroad, and was for a while married to painter Nicolae Dărăscu.
+As "Florica Dărăscu", she also contributed to her father's Dimineața Copiilor.
+The writer's nephew, Vangheli Mișicu, was employed as an engineer in Galați, where in the 1930s he was putting out the trade magazine Arte și Meserii.
+In October 1970, Mișicu obtained that Nicolae Batzaria's remains be reburied at Reînvierea Cemetery Plot 15, in Colentina; a ceremony was scheduled on November 1.
 Batzaria's great-granddaughter, Dana Schöbel-Roman, was a graphic artist and illustrator, who worked with children's author Grete Tartler on the magazine Ali Baba (printed in 1990).